How to Gel Stain Over Existing Finishes

 Does gel stain cover wood putty?

-This this paint over stain technique, gel stain will cover over wood putty and you won’t be able to tell it’s there.
+This paint-over-stain technique, gel stain will cover over wood putty and you won’t be able to tell it’s there.
 If you were to only use gel stain and not this process, you would see some of the wood putty’s color and texture through the gel stain.

 You can gel stain over a painted garage door whether it is metal, wood or fiberglass as long as you use this technique with gel stain as other stains will not work.
 Also, be sure you are using the appropriate exterior primer for your work surface.

 How to gel stain raw wood: